How To Prevent A Senior From Getting Lost

 Life-Saving Personal GPS Locators

 GPS devices are being used to monitor almost everything in today’s world.
-The interesting portion of this story is that the man who was suffering from Alzheimer’s was unable to be located by authorities because he was not wearing a GPS tracking system, but the truck driver who found the missing man had a GPS car tracker equipped to his semi-truck.
+The interesting portion of this story is that the man who was suffering from Alzheimer’s was unable to be located by authorities because he was not wearing a GPS tracking system, but the truck driver who found the missing man had a GPS car tracker equipped with his semi-truck.

 GPS tracking systems are equipped in most freight trucks and large delivery vehicles across the United States.
 The same GPS trackers that document the location of a truck driver are modified into clothing or bracelets and used by caregivers to monitor the movements of people suffering from memory-related illnesses such as Alzheimer’s disease.